 This publication was prepared for general informational purposes and has no legal force or effect.
 Fishing regulations are subject to change.
-Check for updates by visiting www.gulfcouncil.org.
+Check for updates by visiting www.gulfcouncil.org, or download our free regulations app - available for both iPhone and Android.